 We just kicked off our first week of the second annual DIY Summer Camp.
 Our theme this week is butterflies.
 It has been so much fun already!
 This year we have a weekly schedule for our themed weeks.
 On Make It Monday we did a lot of fun crafts.
-Our favorite ended up being Paper Plate Butterflies we created with Neon Dot Markers I found at Michael’s last week!
+Our favorite ended up being Paper Plate Butterflies!
+We created these with Neon Dot Markers I found at Michael’s last week!

 Paper Plate Crafts are the best!